qlik-oss/core-website/docs/docs/tutorials/hello-engine.md

     ```

     **Tip:** Open the [hello-engine.js](https://github.com/qlik-ea/getting-started-with-web-platform/blob/master/src/hello-engine/hello-engine.js)
-    file to see how enigma.js is configured to communicate with the QIX Engine.
+    file to see how enigma.js is configured to communicate with the Qlik Associative Engine.

 1. Stop and remove the Docker container.